TrendingTechnology/saga/readme.md

 JavaScript is weird.
 Let's fix it and make something better.

-This is Somra, an experimental programming language with a big stack, designed for flexiblity, scalability and awesomeness.
-Use it to build serious programs and software for the web, without all that pesky and complicated quirks of JavaScript, with a fast compiler and package manager that allows for easy access to bustling ecosystems of libraries.
+This is Somra, a new and experimental programming language with a big stack, designed for flexiblity, scalability and awesomeness.
+Use it in projects small and big, without the pesky and complicated quirks of JavaScript.
+All while leveraging on a fast compiler and package manager that allows for easy access to bustling ecosystems of libraries.

-- Inspired by Python.
-- Compiles to JavaScript.
-- Functional like Scala.

 ```so
 // Constrain a range.